 There are battles which could be won along the way, though.
 The malicious 'war on drugs' could be ended.
 The malevolent practice of locking people in cages for actions which don't harm others could be terminated.
 Theft and redistribution could be curtailed.
 There is some value—or at least potential value—in the political process when it is diverted from its normal course of coercion, and instead made somewhat less intrusive or less violent.
 I am not opposed to leveraging politics for the purpose of reform even though I hold out little hope for such positive outcomes.

 It is within this context of reform—as opposed to establishing true liberty—that I would place the US Constitution.
-If the Constitution were regarded and followed according the views of 'originalists' or 'strict constructionists,' the resulting government would be substantially reduced relative to its current size and scope, but it will still fall short of true liberty.
+If the Constitution were regarded and followed according to the views of 'originalists' or 'strict constructionists,' the resulting government would be substantially reduced relative to its current size and scope, but it will still fall short of true liberty.
 The Constitution allows for the initiation of force in the forms of taxation, government debt, and war, among others.
-The Constitution is fundamentally based upon the fallacy that some men can have the legitimate authority to rule over or govern others.
+The Constitution is fundamentally based on the fallacy that some men can have the legitimate authority to rule over or govern others.
 I would be happy to see the US government align more closely with the Constitution because it would mean the government was smaller and weaker, but I still do not view the Constitution as being inherently legitimate.
 Any attempt to superimpose a government over the natural and inalienable rights of individuals—no matter how small or limited that government may be—is still intolerable tyranny worthy of immediate and total eradication.

 Ultimately I don't want "small government" so much as I want big freedom.
 I want individuals to be free to do whatever they wish so long as their actions don't infringe upon the equal rights of others.
 I don't want laws, taxes, fees, prohibitions, building codes, occupational licenses, and government inspectors to come between people and the use of their property.
 I don't want voluntary human interaction and transactions to be hampered because some people disapprove of certain 'vices.'
 If someone wants to drink alcohol, smoke cigarettes, use drugs, gamble, hire prostitutes, or engage in other so-called 'sins,' that is absolutely no one else's business.
 Unless an action results in an actual victim—an individual who has unwillingly suffered an articulable violation of their natural rights—no human action should be prohibited, curtailed, or regulated.